Science - Truth or Speculation?

 A particular type of investigation often used in public discussions are targeted investigations and overviews, such as an environmental impact report.
 These reports are not science.
 They are not peer reviewed, not subject to long-term verification, etc. And quite frankly not done by the best practitioners.
 Often they overlook relevant factors, fudge results, and in too many cases are just plain faked.
 The closer such reports are to the hard sciences, such as architecture and engineering, the more reliable they are.
 The more they involve general biological or social information where incomplete or experimentally deficit knowledge is used, their reliability plummets.
 So extra caution is advised with this kind of investigation.

 Much of what a lay audience hears about Science and current research is reported by "journalists".
 Quite often they are simply not knowledgeable enough to report the details or the deeper understanding of the subject.
 And the relevance of the imputed knowledge to our whole knowledge is mostly missed, as it often is by narrow experts as well.

 What is reported in the general press and science documentaries seems to be targeted at the about eighth-grade level.
 This is the wow and wonder age, not yet the age of comprehensive understanding.
 It is hard to get any reporting beyond the introductory level.

 Most dangerously, sources usually do not discuss contradictory facts, nor do they convey the limitations of their report.
-Of course any topic that is entangled with political activism or political correctness is very likely to be spun or redacted and hence seriously unbalanced, and reports are biased to the positive when funding is competitive.
+The report language of new research or "soft" sciences, should be cautious and subjunctive, not definitive.
+Of course any topic that is entangled with political activism or correctness is very likely to be spun or redacted and hence seriously unbalanced, and reports are biased to the positive when funding is competitive.